Vyral/base-template/_posts/2018-07-11-9-silly-things-that-could-be-sabotaging-your-home-sale.md

 {% include pullquote.html %}

-**5. Cobwebs.** I know that it is silly to think about, but if your house has a bunch of cobwebs or dust lying around, someone may think you are not there which puts you at a disadvantage.
+**5. Cobwebs.** I know that it is silly to think about, but if your house has a bunch of cobwebs or dust lying around, someone may think you are not there, which puts you at a disadvantage.
 Some people may think that they can negotiate because you are a desperate seller.
 Have someone come through your home occasionally to remove the cobwebs.

 **6****.
 Poor furniture arrangement.** Buyers want to imagine where they are going to put their furniture.
 If you have bigger pieces, consider minimizing the furniture in the room to make that room look bigger.
 Also, if your furniture is arranged strangely, you may want to rearrange to make the rooms look more organized.
 We can help with doing this and staging so that your home looks nice.